cs4560-utah-sp24/test/tests/chapter5-exercise-links-bar-tests.md

     >>> import browser

 The links bar in each chapter is enclosed in `<nav class="links">`.
-Importantly, normal `<nav>` elements are *not* the links bar, and don't have any special styling.
-Meanwhile, actual links bars should have a background of `lightgray`.

 Let's test that the links bar is displayed correctly by looking at the HTML tree, layout tree, and display list.
 First, let's test that